 There are risks associated with any angioplasty or a stent implant procedure.
 It is important to talk about these risks with your heart doctor.
 They may include infection, allergic reactions, coronary vessel damage, blood clots and death.

 complex percutaneous coronary intervention (PCI)?

 - Complex PCI is defined as a PCI treatment developed to treat people who have complex blockages, complex arteries or those for whom bypass surgery is not recommended.

 - Recent advancements in PCI have given doctors tools and techniques to be able to successfully treat more people considered to have complex coronary artery disease, or high risk, than ever before.

 - This even includes people still having symptoms after being treated for CAD and people who have been told there are no other options besides medication.

 What is complex coronary artery disease (CAD)?

-What is coronary artery bypass surgery (CABG)?
+What is heart bypass surgery?